lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 `BOM Link <https://www.mouser.com/ProjectManager/ProjectDetail.aspx?State=EDIT&ProjectGUID=11b675c5-b15b-46bd-a790-bb450819a4d3>`__

 Brief Description/Purpose:
-    The purpose of this board is to display messages from the CAN interface on the E-Ink display for debugging.
+    The purpose of this board is to display messages from the :term:`CAN <CAN Bus>` interface on the E-Ink display for debugging.

 Pertinent Regulations
 ^^^^^^^^^^^^^^^^^^^^^